robotsorcerer/robotsorcerer.github.io/README.md

 # lakehanne.github.io
-Finally porting over to the much sexier github.io webpages This site is built and maintained with jekyll and keeps all my blog files locally on my github repository.
+Finally porting over to the much sexier github.io webpages.

+This site is built and maintained with jekyll and keeps all my blog files locally on my github repository.

 Inspired by Tom Preston-Warner.